A Christmas Film for 2020 from Shakespeare's Globe, London

 The Copenhagen Interpretation is not a theatre company.
 It's just a description of the people and the processes I work with, in the name of finding the elusive system that is the cardboard box in which Schrödinger keeps his cat.
 Right now, I refer to it as Storyworlding (or Holodeck Theatre).

-Here's my Tumblr, which is where I capture discoveries, thoughts and questions about it.
+Here's my Tumblr, which is where I capture discoveries, thoughts and questions about The Copenhagen Interpretation and other theatre-making things.